Umme-R/Conveying-Empathy-in-Multiple-Modalities/README.md

-# Extracting-Acoustic-Prosodic-Features-from-Praat
+# Conveying Empathy in Multiple Modalities

-A python script used to extract acoustic prosodic featurs from audio files in Praat software.
-This was created for research on the Empathy project at the Columbia Speech Processing Lab.
+Research done at the Columbia Speech Processing Lab.
+A poster showing the accumulation of research done as well as a python script used to extract acoustic prosodic featurs from audio files in Praat software.